Fermat-ORG/fermat-framework/README-DEV-TEAMS.md

     a.
 Their current team leader must add a full-time developer within the same month in order to keep his category.<br>
     b.
 Failing to do so, will move him down the next month to _Team Leader_.<br>
     c.
 Succeding to get a full-time member will probably move him to _New Parent Team Leader_ if this was his first child.<br>
+9. Team leader can remove a member from their teams with a reasonable cause (lack of engagement, performance, etc.)

 <br>
 ## Teams presentations and members